poonchuanan/tp/docs/UserGuide.md

 This section gives you a detailed description of each feature available in **traKCAL**.

 >Some things to take note of:
->* Inputs that look like `**this**` are compulsory parameters to be supplied by user.
+>* Inputs that look like `**THIS**` are compulsory parameters to be supplied by user.
 >* Inputs that look like `<THIS>` are optional parameters and do not need to be supplied by user if not needed.
 >* Input format should adhere to the one in the help list or in this user guide.
->* Commands such as `add`, `edit`, `list`, etc. are not case-sensitive, but it is recommended for you to follow the format stated in help list or this user guide.
+>* All features such as `add`, `edit`, `list`, etc. are not case-sensitive, but it is recommended for you to follow the format stated in help list or this user guide.

 <br>
 <br>

 ## 1.0 Viewing help

-Do you need help with the function and their respective input format?
+Do you need help?
+Do you need a reminder of what the function and their respective input format is?
 Well this section solves it for you!

 Format: `help`